The International Arbitration Review: Norway

 The Nordic countries have a long tradition of settling disputes within the maritime and offshore industry by ad hoc arbitration.
 Nevertheless, for quite some time the industry, as well as the Nordic legal environment, recognised that it would be useful to develop a more common approach to Nordic arbitration and to establish an institutionalised alternative to ad hoc arbitration.
 One reason was that ad hoc arbitrations, particularly in Denmark and Norway, to a significant degree rely upon non-codified practices and custom developed by the legal community over time.
 In addition, the Arbitration Acts of Denmark and Norway are fairly general, and most provisions can be deviated from by agreement between the parties.
 Although these characteristics allow for smooth and often cost-effective proceedings where the parties to a significant degree are in control of the process, it can be challenging for non-Nordic parties to get a thorough understanding of the process, for instance with regard to certain procedural steps such as disclosure and the taking of evidence.
 With the introduction of NOMA, there is now an institutionalised alternative that aims to give the best of both worlds: maintaining the flexibility that follows from ad hoc arbitration, while at the same time giving users more predictability by using a set of rules without being bound by the strictness often experienced when using institutionalised arbitration.

+In 2021, a new set of rules were introduced; however, these are nearly identical to the initial rules implemented in 2017.
 The NOMA rules are mandatory and based on the Model Law.
 They are, however, shorter than those of the Model Law, and thus more in line with the Nordic tradition.
 For NOMA arbitration proceedings that are agreed to take place in Norway, the NAA will apply and supplement the NOMA Rules.
-However, since the parties to a Norwegian arbitration proceeding are allowed to deviate from most of the provisions in the NAA, the rather comprehensive and all-inclusive nature of the NOMA Rules means that the provisions in the NAA have very limited application.
+However, because the parties to a Norwegian arbitration proceeding are allowed to deviate from most of the provisions in the NAA, the rather comprehensive and all-inclusive nature of the NOMA Rules means that the provisions in the NAA have very limited application.

 When it comes to the composition of the tribunal, the default position of the NOMA Rules is the appointment of three arbitrators unless otherwise agreed by the parties.8 The parties shall seek to appoint the arbitrators jointly.
 If they fail to agree, the parties shall appoint one arbitrator each, who shall jointly appoint the third arbitrator who will act as the chairperson.9 If a party fails to nominate its arbitrator, the other party may request NOMA to appoint such arbitrator.